 Extra Curricular Activity

 Extra curricular activities such as herb identification trips are organised each year.
 In the past the College has offered many trips to Tuscany in Italy to see the largest museum of herbal medicine in Europe.
 Students also visit an organic herb preparation facility which has eighteen hundred acres of herb growing.
-Another such trip is planned for Spring 2017.

 The Master Herbalist Programme is part-time in terms of attendance.
 In terms of study however, it is equivalent in commitment to a full time course.
 The academic content of the course is entirely delivered on-line.
 The course is designed with the maximum use of on-line resources including: podcasts, videos and discussion forums.
 Students are assigned a personal tutor who is in charge of moderating student groups and online activities and is always available to deal with students queries.